parcel-bundler/website/README.md

 # 🌎 Parcel 2 website

 This is the website for Parcel v2.
 These docs are a **work in progress**.
-Please help us out by giving your feedback in issues, and feel free to send pull requests for contributions. 😍
+Please help us out by giving your feedback in issues and problems u may face , and feel free to send pull requests for contributions and suggestion for improvement and support us. 😍

+Keep Contribution and Supporting !!!

+WE will give our best.

 ## Contributing